byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-guide-images/003.webp)

-Make sure the bag has not been unsealed or damaged.
-Also check that the number on your bag matches the number on the paper inside the bag.
-Keep this number for future reference.

 ![Image](/assets/img/coldcardq-guide-images/004.webp)

+> Verify the bag is sealed and undamaged, confirm the bag’s number matches the card inside, and retain this number for future checks.
+{: .prompt-warning }

 If you prefer to power your COLDCARD without connecting it to a computer (air-gap), insert three AAA batteries into the back of the device.
 Alternatively, you can connect it to your computer via a USB-C cable.

 ![Image](/assets/img/coldcardq-guide-images/005.webp)

 For this tutorial, you'll also need Sparrow Wallet to manage your Bitcoin wallet on your computer.
 Download [Sparrow Wallet](https://sparrowwallet.com/download/) from the official website.
-I strongly advise you to check both its authenticity (with GnuPG) and integrity (via hash) before proceeding with the installation.
 If you don't know how to do this, follow this [tutorial](https://byakugan.io/posts/gnupg-guide).

+> Verify Sparrow’s signature and hash before installing to reduce supply‑chain and tampering risks.
+{: .prompt-warning }

 ## PIN code selection